-The average cost of attic cleaning is $110 – $160 nationwide.
+Attic cleaning costs $163, on average.
+But prices generally range from $150-$200.
+Homeowners pay $75 on the low end and $600 on the high end.
 Additional services like junk removal and organization services will increase the total cost of an attic cleaning project.

 The first step to cleaning your attic is to remove any junk or debris, which means you may need to hire a junk removal specialist.
-The average cost of junk removal is $170 – $250 nationally, but varies depending on the type of junk, how much there is, the accessibility of the attic and other factors.
+The average cost of junk removal is $170-$375 nationally, but varies depending on the type of junk, how much there is, the accessibility of the attic and other factors.

 Dealing with an infestation of rodents can cost an additional $125 to $200, as the next step is to locate the areas of the attic that have been compromised and seal and block all entry points.
 The total price will depend on the severity of the infestation.
 Some attic cleaning professionals will handle this, but in other cases, you may need to call an exterminator.

 Paying a professional to clean your attic will save you money on heating and cooling, as well as potential damage to items that are stored there.
-However, there are a few ways to save a little extra upfront:
+However, there are a few ways to save a little extra up front.

 A professional who cleans attics on a regular basis can inspect your attic, tell you exactly what needs to be done to make it sanitary and safe, and provide you with a quote.
 In the best-case scenario, you may just need someone with specialized equipment to improve the air quality in your attic (and therefore your home).